3 Go-To Essential Oils for Work

 But I’ll let her tell it …

-Find Recipes and More in the Inner Sanctum Library
+Find Recipes and More in the Atlantic Aromatic Library

 On-demand aromatherapy education to help you use essential oils in your daily life.

-This inaugural recipe of the Inner Sanctum Library also imparts the history of the Atlantic Institute of Aromatherapy.
+This inaugural recipe of the Atlantic Aromatic Library also imparts the history of the Atlantic Institute of Aromatherapy.
 We share this in celebration of how it all began.

 Sylla’s Story